JulienSanterre/esx_universalJob/README.md

 - Modify your Locales / fr file (or other languages)
 - And start clone process in server.cfg

+## Optionnal
+Can be configure to use : inventory weight
+Can be configure to use : item Limit
+Can be configure to use Key system (to not give more than 1 vehicule to owner)

 ## Legal
 License
 esx_universalJob